I Have an App Idea: Essential Steps to Get Started

 The idea is to quickly get to the outcome you're looking for.

-Checklist: How to turn your idea into a startup
+Checklist: How to turn your idea into reality

 Start by asking: